-How Eventuri is using the Builder Extreme to develop custom intake solutions for top tier performance cars.
+Eventuri is using the Builder Extreme to develop custom intake solutions for top tier performance cars

-The 3D printed prototypes are being used for fitting tests before they create the product from carbon fibre.
-This intake box was 3D printed and fitted in to the Audi C7 RS6/RS7.
+The 3D printed prototypes are being used for fitting tests before the final product from carbon fibre material is created.
+This intake box was 3D printed and fitted into the Audi C7 RS6/RS7.
 This prototype took Eventuri 30 hours of printing with a 0.8 mm nozzle, layer height of 0.4 mm and could be used for a fitting test immediately.